Julian Rosefeldt

-Julian Rosefeldt (born 1965 in Munich) is a German artist and filmmaker.
+Julian Rosefeldt (born 1965 in Munich) is a German artist and film-maker.
 Rosefeldt's work consists primarily of elaborate, visually opulent film and video installations, often shown as panoramic multi-channel projections.
 His installations range in style from documentary to theatrical narrative.

 Life and work

 Julian Rosefeldt studied architecture in Munich and Barcelona.
 After receiving his diploma in 1994, he began working in collaboration with fellow Munich graduate Piero Steinle.

 Rosefeldt's work consists primarily of elaborate, visually opulent film and video installations.
 In most cases, these installations are shown as panoramic multi-channel projections.
 They range in style from documentary to theatrical narrative.
 In Lonely Planet (2006), for example, the artist portrays a hippie-ish Western backpacker on a trip through India; as he moves through a series of clichéd sequences, including a frenetic Bollywood-inspired dance number, the camera periodically pulls back to reveal spotlights, dressing rooms and other filmmaking necessities.
 Rosefeldt primarily uses 16-mm and 35-mm film and has often worked in close cooperation with the cinematographer Christoph Krauss.

-Rosefeldt has lived and worked in Berlin since 1999, when he relocated as Artist in Residence at the Sammlung Hoffmann.
+Rosefeldt has lived and worked in Berlin since 1999, when he relocated as Artist-in-residence at the Sammlung Hoffmann.